mdsha-1/mdsha-1/README.md

 ### Hi there 👋

+I am in learning phase, So the code may not be optimized and uploaded yet!

 <!--
 **mdsha-1/mdsha-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.